-Having worked with our customers on numerous Office 365 projects, we’ve highlighted three major challenges that every organisation should be mindful of.
+Having worked with customers on numerous Office 365 projects, we’ve highlighted three major challenges that organisations should be mindful of.

 1. Identity follows the user, not the device

-In the new Microsoft cloud-first world, Office 365 is licensed per user and in enrolling for the service, separate user credentials are created in Office 365’s Azure Active Directory for every member of staff.
-As most organisations operate on-premise Active Directory for identity management, this creates the instant problem of managing two sets of credentials.
+In the new Microsoft cloud-first world, Office 365 is licensed per user.
+In enrolling for the service, separate user credentials are created in 365’s Azure Active Directory for every member of staff.
+Most organisations operate on-premise Active Directory for identity management, this creates the instant problem of managing two sets of credentials.

 Challenges arise for IT teams and users when two sets of credentials are in play.
-Internal service desks experience more calls as users forget credentials and lock themselves out of systems, whilst headaches for IT are created as multiple credentials need to be managed.
+Internal service desks experience more calls as users forget credentials and lock themselves out of systems.
+Headaches for IT are created as multiple credentials need to be managed.

 The good news is there are ways to mitigate these challenges and arrive at a single set of credentials for both on-premise and Office 365 systems.